Sundaybrian/onfon-event-tracker/readme.md

 	"totalStartCount":0
 }
 ```
+- stop the server

-- `npm run dev` to launch the backend
+- `npm run devStart` to launch the react frontend and nodejs backend concurrently
-- mongo db is the database of choice is [mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) read on how to set it up
+- mongo db is the database of choice is .Learn more how to set it up here [mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
 - once the socket connection is formed between the front and back, the timer will be launched, and the program starts
-- consequently you can read on [concurrently](https://www.npmjs.com/package/concurrently) and try to run the whole backend and frontend with one terminal

 ## APis